‘UPS dug their heels in’: Teamsters UPS strike plans emerge, could affect 30 percent of parcels

 Is Amazon next on the Teamsters’ agenda?

-The Teamsters are preparing for the strike by informing members of their strike-associated benefits, which range from $200 to $520 per week, depending upon how the employees are classified.
+The unions are preparing for the strike by informing members of their strike-associated benefits, which range from $200 to $520 per week, depending upon how the employees are classified.

 Teamsters tell White House not to get involved